 Evaluator Evaluation Tool Percentage of Final Grade 1 st Mentoring Teacher Final Evaluation (a summative evaluation evaluating the intern's performance with specific feedback including strengths and weaknesses to help facilitate improvement in performance), ATOT Observation Form (the final performance evaluation of the intern also including feedback on strengths and weaknesses) and Subject Area Evaluation (final evaluation of the intern in his/her subject area abilities).
 10% 2 nd Mentoring Teacher Final Evaluation (a summative evaluation evaluating the intern's performance with specific feedback including strengths and weaknesses to help facilitate improvement in performance), ATOT Observation Form (the final performance evaluation of the intern also including feedback on strengths and weaknesses) and Subject Area Evaluation (final evaluation of the intern in his/her subject area abilities).
-10% University Supervisor • Final Evaluation (in addition to specific feedback from the 5 th observation, this evaluation will include a summative evaluation of the intern's overall performance in the student teaching interpship) and University Supervisor Journal entries (throughout the semester) and Internship reflection descriptions 5% University Supervisor • Impact on Student Learning Assignment with Reflection will be included in the Google Drive Notebook/Folder 20% CFCE Attendance/Participation in Internship Seminar.
-10% Coordinator of Field & Clinical Experiences • edTPA Disposition Formative Feedback Process Scores (Submitting quality edTPA documents on time to CFCE according to Intern Calendar for acceptable support/feedback) 10% Final Grade 100% edTPA Disposition Formative Feedback Process
+10% University Supervisor Final Evaluation (in addition to specific feedback from the 5th observation, this evaluation will include a summative evaluation of the intern's overall performance in the student teaching internship) and ATOT Observation Form (the final performance evaluation of the intern also including feedback on strengths and weaknesses).
+35% University Supervisor Journal entries (throughout the semester) and Internship reflection descriptions 5% University Supervisor Impact on Student Learning Assignment with Reflection will be included in the Google Drive Notebook/Folder 20% CFCE Attendance/Participation in Internship Seminar.
+10% Coordinator of Field & Clinical Experiences edTPA Disposition Formative Feedback Process Scores (Submitting quality edTPA documents on time to CFCE according to Intern Calendar for acceptable support/feedback) 10% Final Grade 100% edTPA Disposition Formative Feedback Process

-Interns with one placement will only have one Mentoring Teacher; therefore, the Percentage of the Final Grade will be 20% from theMentoring Teaher.
+\Interns with one placement will only have one Mentoring Teacher; therefore, the Percentage of the Final Grade will be 20% from the Mentoring Teaher.